gaiaus/2024-us-presidential-general-election/README.md

 - [`2008 obama`](https://github.com/gaiaus/2024-us-presidential-general-election/tree/main/historic/2008_obama)

 ## I. Introduction
-### Purpose
+They tried to "kill Tony."

-This analysis originated from what I'll call the "Hinchcliffe Hypothesis" - where the Harris campaign's aggressive attempt to compress public conversation around a comedian's joke resulted in their own poltical felting.
+This analysis originated from what I'll call the "Hinchcliffe Hypothesis" - or the mainstream media's willingness to frame a working comedian's misplaced joke as evidence of "fascism" wasn't just bad faith, it was a tell that demanded closer scrutiny of the underlying financial incentives at play.

-When the Harris campaign tried to leverage a joke about Puerto Rico into a Trump "campaign-ending moment", they went “all-in” on a stunning bluff: attempting to weaponize sanctimony and cultural censorship for manufactured political currency.
-The party of "joy" tried to "kill Tony" for manufactured edge in news cycles; and the mainstream media's compliance in playing with this *narrative* represented a coordinated check-raise in the politicization of "mass media."
+When the Harris campaign attempted to transform a joke about landfills in Puerto Rico into a campaign-defining scandal, they went all-in on  a tactical bluff - it exemplified their broader strategy of leveraging cultural censorship for political gain.
+The result -- their political felting.

-But this hand revealed more than just gumption - it exposed the ultimate ante.
-When the Democratic establishment decided to induce an anxiety of laughter, they're not just policing speech; they're aiming to control *how* we think.
-In America's cultural marketplace of ideas, comedy isn't just entertainment - it's a critical innovation engine, identifying patterns of societal absurdities in real-time.
-It’s our cultural debugging tool.

-The media's willingness to frame a working comedian's misplaced joke as evidence of "fascism" wasn't just bad faith - it was a tell that demanded closer scrutiny of the underlying financial incentives at play.
+The mainstream media's coordinated amplification of this *narrative* while unsurprising, still warrants closer examination.
+Beyond the well-documented questions of ideological bias in our legacy media infrastructures, the financial relationship between campaigns and traditional media channels is still interesting when one looks at the numbers.
+When a single campaign becomes a fledgling network’s dominant advertiser during a period of systematic revenue decline, the relationship between media buy scale and coverage patterns transcends issues of cognitive bias.

+The significance of this incident and larger media buying pattern extends beyond campaign spending and trad media economics.
+Comedy serves a vital function in democratic discourse - it identifies and exposes patterns of societal absurdity.

+Humor is our cultural debugging tool.

+When a campaign invests unprecedented financial and social resources in suppressing humor itself, it suggests an attempt to control not just what we say, but how we process information.
+It is telling the self proclaimed party of “joy” came for our laughter.

 ### Background
 Legacy media confronts an existential crisis: plummeting viewership, collapsing advertising rates, and evaporating revenue streams.
 Public trust in punditry has eroded dramatically, accelerating the audience exodus.
 Linear TV networks (NBC, CBS, ABC) and cable TV faces unprecedented decline in non-sports viewership.
 NFL programming dominates - accounting for 93 of the 100 most-watched broadcasts in 2023 - traditional linear programming struggles to maintain audience share.
 Most primetime shows now draw only 3-4 million viewers, a mere fraction of their historical audiences.